TcMenu/tccLibSdk/README.md

 Once this is done, ensure that you have CMake installed along with any native toolchains needed.

-Please note that commercial support for this CMake toolchain is offered, [contact us via our website for details](https://www.thecoderscorner.com), _no questions about the commercial use of this toolchain should be asked in the regular discussion forums_.
+Please note that commercial support for this CMake toolchain is offered, [contact us via our website for details](https://www.thecoderscorner.com). _Please do not ask questions about the commercial use of this toolchain in the regular discussion forums_.

 ### Using in PicoSDK